Lisbon, the vibrant capital of Portugal

 (More info: https://www.golisbon.com/sight-seeing/fronteira-palace.html)

-Calouste Gulbenkian Museum – regarded as one of the best museums in Portugal, the Gulbenkian Museum can take you from Ancient Egypt to the present day across its two collections.
-The Founder’s Collection and the Modern Collection each has their own specific presentation, but they also speak to each other in temporary exhibitions and projects.
+Calouste Gulbenkian Museum: Regarded as one of the best museums in Portugal, the Gulbenkian Museum can take you from Ancient Egypt to the present day across its two collections.
+The Founder’s Collection and the Modern Collection each have their own specific presentation, but they also speak to each other in temporary exhibitions and projects.
 These set up dialogues across time, between different kinds of art and artefacts, and between East and West.
-Contemporary artists remind us how contemporary ancient art can be, and how objects from other places represent journeys which speak to us all in different ways, whether we are at home or abroad.
+Contemporary artists remind us how contemporary ancient art can be, and how objects from other places represent journeys that speak to us all in different ways, whether we are at home or abroad.
 The Calouste Gulbenkian Museum is surrounded by one of the most emblematic modern gardens in Portugal, open all year, offering visitors a great sense of tranquility.

 (more info: https://gulbenkian.pt/museu/en/)

 Lisbon Zoo: Lisbon Zoo opened in 1884 and moved to its current location in 1905.
 Receiving more than 800,000 visitors a year, the zoo holds around 2000 animals from over 300 different species and is one of the city’s major family attractions.
 The zoo’s primary focus is the conservation of endangered animals, both within its own boundaries and in natural habitats around the world.

 (more info: https://www.tripsavvy.com/lisbon-zoo-the-complete-guide-4173114)